algorandfoundation/docs/docs/get-details/ethereum_to_algorand.md

 title: From Ethereum to Algorand

-This guide is meant to Ethereum **developers** who want to switch to Algorand to benefit from its numerous advantages: faster block time (less than 4s), immediate finality (a transaction can never be reverted once in a block), very low fees, and high throughput, while still being highly secure.
+This guide is meant for Ethereum **developers** who want to switch to Algorand to benefit from its numerous advantages: faster block time (less than 4s), immediate finality (a transaction can never be reverted once in a block), very low fees, and high throughput, while still being highly secure.

 It is focused on **dApp developers** (as opposed to end users and node runners).